Super Mario 64 DS: Development

-Release and promotion
+Marketing and release

-Originally titled "Super Mario 64 ×4", the game was first shown as a multiplayer demonstration at the 2004 E3 before the Nintendo DS was released.
+Super Mario 64 DS was a launch title for the Nintendo DS (pictured) and was shown alongside the handheld console at the 2004 E3.

+The game was first unveiled during Nintendo's E3 press conference showcasing the Nintendo DS on May 11, 2004.
+The next day, the company had a multiplayer demonstration, titled "Super Mario 64 ×4", on the showroom floor for E3 attendees to play.
+The short demo featured the four player characters competitively seeking power stars.
 A few months later, Nintendo announced an actual game—along with many others—was in development.

-At the Nintendo DS conference on October 7, 2004, the game was on demonstration again and new information was revealed; the name was changed to Super Mario 64 DS and four different characters (Mario, Luigi, Yoshi, and Wario) would be used in the main, single-player adventure.
-The demonstration was a more complete version of the game than the E3 version—the game's development was 90% complete at this time—and highlighted the multiple characters in the single-player mode and included minigames; the multiplayer mode, however, was not present.
+At the Nintendo DS conference on October 7, 2004, the game was on demonstration again and new information was revealed; the name was changed to Super Mario 64 DS and the four different characters would be used in the main, single-player adventure.
+The demonstration was a more complete version than the one on display at E3—the game's development was 90% complete at this time—and highlighted the multiple characters in the single-player mode and included minigames; the multiplayer mode, however, was not present.
+In November 2004, Nintendo held an event, Nintendo World Touch!
+DS, across five cities in Japan to promote the upcoming release of the handheld system and games.
+Stations with demonstrations of Super Mario 64 DS were available to play.

-Prior to the conference, the appearance of the box art on GameStop's product page caused speculation Super Mario 64 DS would be a launch game.
+Prior to the October conference, the appearance of the box art on GameStop's product page caused speculation Super Mario 64 DS would be a launch game.
 Nintendo confirmed the rumor by announcing at the conference that the game would be a launch game of the Nintendo DS in North America and Japan.
 As the game's release approached, the release schedule of launch games altered; many games were delayed, while others were announced to be released a few days before the Nintendo DS.
 Super Mario 64 DS was the only game scheduled to be released with the system.
+Nintendo continued to advertise the game after launch as part of the handheld console's "Touching is good" campaign, which was created by advertising firm Leo Burnett Worldwide.
+Advertisements included 30-second TV commercials that featured Super Mario 64 DS, among other titles, as well as print and online materials.